swcarpentry/matlab-novice-inflammation/05-func.md

 original = 32.0;
 final = fahr_to_celcius(original);
 ~~~

-The diagram below shows what memory looks like after the
-first line has been executed:

 Once we start putting things in functions so that we can
 re-use them, we need to start testing that those functions are